jembi/openhim-load-tests/README.md

 ### a.
 Deploy Docker images to VMs

-To deploy the services first setup the servers file and then run:
+To deploy the services run:

 ```sh
 ansible-playbook --skip-tags configuration playbooks/deploy.yml